SatSense's Blog

 Satellite radar (InSAR) used to measure, predict and monitor subsidence on a large scale, for the benefit of buyers, insurance, house conveyancing.

-Risk indices for detecting ground movement issues such as subsidence using InSAR
+Risk indices for detecting ground movement issues using InSAR

 Satellites and InSAR can detect ground movement issues such as subsidence when risk indices analyse movement over different temporal and spatial scales.